Janarius Robinson

-Janarius Robinson (born May 4, 1998) is an American football defensive end for the Philadelphia Eagles of the National Football League (NFL).
-He played college football at Florida State.
+Janarius Robinson (born May 5, 1999) is an American professional football defensive end for the Kansas City Chiefs of the National Football League (NFL).
+He played college football for the Florida State Seminoles.

 Professional career

 Minnesota Vikings

-Robinson was drafted by the Minnesota Vikings in the fourth round, 134th overall, of the 2021 NFL Draft.
+Robinson was selected by the Minnesota Vikings in the fourth round, 134th overall, of the 2021 NFL draft.
 He signed his four-year rookie contract with Minnesota on May 19, 2021.
 He was placed on injured reserve on August 23, 2021, prematurely ending his rookie season.

 Robinson was waived on August 30, 2022.
 He was signed to the practice squad one day later.

 Philadelphia Eagles

 On September 13, 2022, Robinson was signed by the Philadelphia Eagles off the Vikings practice squad.
 He was placed on injured reserve on October 15.
 He was activated on December 6.
-Without Robinson, the Eagles made Super Bowl LVII and lost 38-35 to the Kansas City Chiefs.
+Without Robinson (who had suffered a season–ending ankle injury), the Eagles made Super Bowl LVII and lost 38–35 to the Kansas City Chiefs.
+He was waived on August 29, 2023.

+Las Vegas Raiders

+On August 31, 2023, Robinson was signed to the Las Vegas Raiders practice squad.
+He was promoted to the active roster on December 5.

+Kansas City Chiefs

+On April 4, 2025, Robinson signed with the Kansas City Chiefs.
+On 11 August, 2025, the Chiefs placed Robinson on season-ending Injured Reserve after fracturing his foot in the offseason.

+Legal issues

+On February 6, 2024, Robinson was arrested on suspicion of DUI after hitting a woman outside the Aria Resort and Casino in Las Vegas.